SendiAp/Remaining/README.md

-## What did the mountain climber name his son?
-Cliff.
+## I was in an 80's band called the prevention.
+We were better than the cure.